harro33/harro33.github.com/README.md

+## Reminders for marcharrison.net

+- run with `bundle exec jekyll serve`, not just jekyll serve

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/harro33/harro33.github.com/edit/master/README.md) to maintain and preview the content for your website in Markdown files.